Highland Copper (CVE:HI) Stock Price Up 20% – What’s Next?

-Shares of Highland Copper Company Inc. (CVE:HI – Get Free Report) rose 20% during trading on Wednesday .
+Highland Copper Company Inc. (CVE:HI – Get Free Report) rose 20% during mid-day trading on Thursday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-Approximately 883,912 shares traded hands during mid-day trading, an increase of 1,074% from the average daily volume of 75,290 shares.
+Approximately 883,912 shares were traded during mid-day trading, an increase of 1,074% from the average daily volume of 75,290 shares.
 The stock had previously closed at C$0.10.

 About Highland Copper